This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You cannot always trust the sowing information given on the backs of seed packets, especially when it comes to sowing seeds early.
 Seed packets are sent all over the country, and April in Maine has different temperature and light levels than April in Texas.
 How you determine when to sow your seeds comes down to your specific last frost date.
 That’s the date you can safely know that young plants won’t perish if you plant them outside.

 In another article, I go through the earliest seeds to sow and when.
 The main idea is to start your first seeds based on how long a particular type of vegetable needs to grow before you can plant it in the garden.
-The timing also heavily relies on your garden’s specific last frost date.
+The timing also relies on your garden’s specific last frost date and outdoor temperatures.

 If you plant out before the last frost date, you can lose your crop to a freeze.
 If you sow plants way earlier than you should do, and they’re ready to go outside before their last frost date, they can become weak, leggy, or pot-bound while they wait inside.